chibiboba/JS-120/JS 129/JS 129 study guide.md

 - **Prototypal delegation**: objects lower in the prototype chain can delegate responsibility to prototypes higher up in the prototype chain.
   - inherting objects delegate property and method access to its prototype.
   - Looking up a property in the prototype chain is the basis for prototypal inheritance, or property sharing through the prototype chain.
 Objects lower in the chain inherit properties and behaviors from objects in the chain above.

+  Process

+  - If the requested property isn't found, the object delegates the request to the object's prototype object.
+  - If the requested property isn't there either, the prototype object delegates the request to its own prototype object.
+  - This process follows the prototype chain until the property or method is found or the end of the prototype chain is found.
 - Also known as **object inheritance** since it works with one object at a time.
 - **prototype**: the object that you inherit properties and methods from.
 - The function `object.create` creates a new object that inherits properties from the prototype object.